Fall 2025 Hoya Family Orientation Schedule

 School of Foreign Service Welcome Session for Parents and Families

-Parents and families of new School of Foreign Service students are invited to a virtual welcome session to learn about the undergraduate BSFS program from Dean Joel Hellman, undergraduate deans, and SFS faculty and staff.
+Parents and families of new School of Foreign Service students are invited to a virtual welcome session to learn about the undergraduate BSFS program from Dean Joel Hellman, Dean Mitch Kaneda, SFS faculty, an SFS Peer Advisor, the students.

 McDonough School of Business Deans’ Welcome Session for Parents and Families

-Parents and families of new McDonough School of Business students are invited to a virtual welcome session to hear about the McDonough Undergraduate Program from Dean Paul Almeida, Senior Associate Dean Patricia Grant, and McDonough Faculty members.
+Parents and families of new McDonough School of Business students are invited to a virtual welcome session to hear about the McDonough Undergraduate Programs from Dean Paul Almeida, Senior Associate Dean Patricia Grant, and McDonough Faculty and staff members.
 There will be an opportunity for participants to ask questions of the panel.

 New SON parents and families are invited to our virtual welcome session hosted by Dean Roberta Waite along with SON faculty and Academic Affairs staff.